Asgaros/asgaros-forum/readme.txt

 = 1.6.6 =
 * Fixed: Do additional error checks during database upgrade to prevent some errors during an update = 1.6.5 =
-* Added: Categories for user groups
+* Added: Categories for usergroups
-* Fixed: Administrators didnt get notifications in some cases when using user groups
+* Fixed: Administrators didnt get notifications in some cases when using usergroups
 * Fixed: Hide topics and forums from subscription list when a user has no access to it
 * Fixed: Display issues with some themes
-* Changed: Show number of users for each user group in the user overview
+* Changed: Show number of users for each usergroup in the user overview
 * Changed: Minor design changes
 * Performance improvements and code optimizations
 = 1.6.4 =